 FIREWORKS & DOGS – The “PETRIFIED” Guide

-In an ideal world, if you have a noise phobic dog, you will have spent the last few months doing systematic desensitisation and counter conditioning ready for the fireworks season.
+In an ideal world, if you have a noise phobic dog, you will have spent the last few months doing slow noise training ready for the fireworks season.
 However it’s not an ideal world, and life has probably got in the way.
 So you, and thousands of other owners, are now dreading the approaching fireworks with a dog that, at best, barks and runs around or, at worst, shakes, drools and rips its nails out trying to escape.

-Watching an animal we love in terror and pain from the evil fireworks monster is never nice, but thankfully there are things we can do to help them.
+Watching an animal we love in terror from scary noises is never nice, but thankfully there are things we can do to help them.
 Widget’s Farm has provided the PETRIFIED guide…

 E… EQUIPMENT.
 There are things that have been shown to help some dogs such as anti-anxiety coats and DAP (Dog Appeasing Pheromone) diffusers.
 DAP works by telling the pup that they are in a safe place and to stay where they are – it’s what the mother dog uses to ensure the young litter don’t go wandering off while she’s out hunting.
-Anti-anxiety and normal dog coats have also been shown to help anxiety – one theory is that a coat helps by applying pressure to the hair follicles, part of the vestibular system.
+For the DAP diffuser to help, it needs to be plugged in within 2 feet of where the dog already chooses to sleep.
+Anti-anxiety and normal dog coats have also been shown to help anxiety a little – one theory is that a coat helps by applying pressure to the hair follicles, part of the vestibular system.

 T… TABLETS.
-Seeking temporary medical help from your vet can be a useful solution for very anxious cases.
+For those dogs who respond more fearfully with pacing, drooling, shaking, hiding or more, seeking temporary medical help from your vet can be a useful solution for very anxious cases.
 And no, it may not be “natural”, but there is nothing natural about sending very loud and bright rockets into the sky, and expecting our confused faithful friends to cope.
 Homeopathy may seem more palatable, but it has not been shown to be any more effective than placebos in blind studies (Cracknell & Mills, 2008).

 R… REDUCE Scary things are less scary if we have reduced their contrast.
 That means that if you have the TV or music on, the bangs won’t seem as loud.
-Having lots of lights on, and the curtains shut, will reduce the impact of the flashes.
+Having lots of lights on, and the curtains shut, will also reduce the impact of the flashes.
+Remember to set the house up with the background noise and curtains shut as soon as it gets dark as it will reduce the dog’s anxiety building in the first place.
+If you’re out and not returning until after dark, set your house up before your leave.

 I… INSIDE.
 Keep all pets, cats included, shut inside during fireworks.
-If you live in an area where unhelpful neighbours let fireworks off randomly, then keep your dog on a lead during evening walks and keep the cat in as soon as it starts to get dark.
+If you live in an area where unhelpful neighbours let fireworks off randomly, then avoid walking them after dusk and, if you have to, keep your dog on a lead with a snug secure harness during evening walks.
+You can also have fun training your cats recall and then keep the cat in as soon as it starts to get dark.
 Fireworks season always sees a huge rise in lost pets, as they get spooked and can run quickly out of their familiar areas.

 F… FREE access always to their safe haven, wherever that is.
 If that is under the bed upstairs then make sure the doors are all open to get there, particularly when you’re not home.